Ukraine at the 2014 Winter Olympics

 Ukraine competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
 The National Olympic Committee of Ukraine sent a total of 43 athletes.

 The women's relay victory gave Ukraine its second Winter Games gold medal ever.
 The first was won by Oksana Baiul at the 1994 Winter Olympics.
-On 22 February, cross-country skier Marina Lisogor was excluded from the Olympics after testing positive for trimetazidine.
+On 22 February, cross-country skier Maryna Lisohor was excluded from the Olympics after testing positive for trimetazidine.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Medalists

 Alpine skiing

 Ukraine qualified 2 berths, one male and one female.

 Biathlon

 Based on their performance at the 2012 and 2013 Biathlon World Championships, Ukraine qualified 5 men and 6 women.